SiciliaLeco/EyeGaze/README.md

 - 15 participants, 213,659 pictures

 - outside of laboratory conditions, i.e during daliy routine
-- wilder range of recording location, time, illumination and eye appearance
+- wider range of recording location, time, illumination and eye appearance

 How to collect: use of laptop application to let volunteers to look at a fixed place, and take pictures of their eyes.
 (Laptops are suited for long-term daily recordings but also because they are an important platform for *eye tracking application*.)